 Discussion

 Our study of the genetics underlying family interactions has revealed that genes expressed in offspring can indirectly influence the quality of maternal behaviour and thus offspring fitness.
 At the same time, we detected specific loci in maternal genotype that indirectly modify offspring traits, which shows that IGEs can be an important component of the genetic architecture of complex traits (Bijma and Wade, 2008).
 We note that while postnatal cross-fostering controls for postnatal maternal effects, prenatal maternal effects can only be addressed (to some degree) by embryo transfer (e.g. Cowley et al., 1989), a procedure that is impractical in genetics experiments.
+Potentially, this may strengthen or weaken, for example, effects of BXD genotype on B6 maternal phenotype.
+At the same time, pre-natal maternal effects may also contribute to a phenotypic correlation between parent and biological offspring traits, as reported above on coadaptation.
 In-utero effect variation due to differences in BXD genotype may therefore contribute to differences in BXD offspring behaviour, in turn affecting the behaviour of their adoptive mothers.
 We now need to investigate the candidates identified here and how their effects on parental and offspring traits are integrated into the gene networks determining individual development.
 By controlling for genetic variation in either mothers or offspring we have been able to show that levels of maternal provisioning and offspring solicitation are unique to specific genotypes (here each BXD line) and that solicitation is costly.
 The ability to conduct complex systems genetics analyses in experimental systems of parent offspring interactions will enable us to concentrate now on understanding the underlying pathways involved, and how they are modified by social environmental conditions that determine adult phenotypes and associated reproductive success.

 Materials and methods